The 'Burbs

-The 'Burbs is a 1989 American black comedy film directed by Joe Dante, and starring Tom Hanks, Bruce Dern, Carrie Fisher, Rick Ducommun, Corey Feldman, Wendy Schaal, Henry Gibson, and Gale Gordon.
-The film was written by Dana Olsen, who made a cameo appearance in the film.
-It pokes fun at suburban environments and their sometimes eccentric dwellers.
+The 'Burbs is a 1989 American black comedy film directed by Joe Dante and written by Dana Olsen.
+It stars Tom Hanks, Bruce Dern, Carrie Fisher, Rick Ducommun, Corey Feldman, Wendy Schaal, Henry Gibson, and Gale Gordon.

+The film pokes fun at suburban environments and their sometimes eccentric dwellers, featuring a family man who suspects the "eccentric" new neighbors are hiding a dark secret.
+A modest financial success which earned mixed critical reviews, the film is now regarded as a cult classic.

 Plot

 Suburban homeowner Ray Peterson is home on a week-long vacation.
 Late one night, he hears strange noises coming from the basement of his new and reclusive neighbors, the Klopeks.
-Ray and his other neighbors—Art Weingartner and Vietnam War veteran Mark Rumsfield—gradually suspect the Klopeks may be ritualistic murderers.
+Ray and his other neighbors—nosy Art Weingartner, Vietnam War veteran Mark Rumsfield and teenager Ricky Butler—gradually suspect the Klopeks may be ritualistic murderers.
 On another night, they observe the youngest Klopek cart an oversized garbage bag to their curbside garbage can and aggressively mash it down.
 Later that night, during a rainstorm, Ray sees the Klopeks digging in their backyard.
 In the morning, Ray, Mark, and Art search the garbage truck for human remains after the Klopeks' trash is collected, but find nothing.

-Mark's wife Bonnie finds their neighbor Walter's dog running loose.
-Worried about the elderly man, Ray, Art, the Rumsfields, and teenage neighbor Ricky Butler enter Walter's house and find overturned chairs and Walter's toupée, but no Walter.
-Ray collects the dog, leaves a note for Walter, slips the toupée back in through the mail slot, and sees one of the Klopeks watching him from their house.
-Ray and Art theorize that the Klopeks may have used Walter as a human sacrifice, becoming further convinced when Ray's dog digs up a human femur from along the Klopeks' fence line.
+Mark's wife Bonnie finds their neighbor Walter's dog Queenie running loose.
+Worried about the elderly man, Ray, Art, Ricky, and the Rumsfields enter Walter's house and find overturned chairs and Walter's toupée, but no Walter.
+Ray collects Queenie, leaves a note for Walter, slips the toupée back in through the mail slot, and sees one of the Klopeks watching him from their house.
+Ray and Art theorize that the Klopeks may have used Walter as a human sacrifice, becoming further convinced when Ray's dog Vince digs up a human femur from along the Klopeks' fence line.
 Ray's wife Carol, tired of the men's behavior, organizes a welcome visit to the Klopeks.
-While the Petersons and Rumsfields meet Hans, Reuben, and Dr. Werner Klopek, Art snoops around the Klopeks' backyard and is chased out by a large dog.
+While the Petersons and Rumsfields meet Hans, Reuben, and Dr. Werner Klopek, Art snoops around the Klopeks' backyard and is chased out by their large dog Landrue.
 Afterward, Ray reveals to Art and Mark that he found Walter's mail and toupée at the Klopeks', proving they had been in Walter's house.